By: IYNF Secretariat

 One of the participants Youssoupha Traore even gave an inspirational talk last minute.
 And two of the workshops were also hosted by participants – Christoforos Pavlakis, Anna Luize Berzina, Femke Lootens and Nora Ozolanta.

-In this activity we were accompanied by our two EVS volunteers who are with us since spring and Frank, our new ESC (European Solidarity Corps) volunteer, with this activity being his first encounter with IYNF events.
+In this activity we were accompanied by our two EVS volunteers who are with us since spring and Frank, our new European Solidarity Corps (European Solidarity Corps) volunteer, with this activity being his first encounter with IYNF events.
 Here are their short reflections participating in this activity:

 “Fruits of Activism was the fist IYNF activity I took part in and I enjoyed it the whole way through.
 The trainers and their methods were new and exciting.
 I now love the non formal approach on education because it is much more fun and engaging than the one used in school.
 Talking to each other about national differences in the breaks and having a great time while playing werewolf in the evenings were also one of my highlights.
 And not to forget the last day were we sang karaoke and played one of my favorite games the Hat-game.
 All in all Fruits of Activism was a great introduction to IYNF.”